apigee/registry/README.md

   create these indexes, use the `gcloud` command in the root of this
   repository: `gcloud datastore indexes create server/datastore/index.yaml`

-## Running the API Locally
+## Running the Registry API server locally

 ### Running the Registry API server

-Running `source auth/LOCAL.sh` will configure your environment for the Registry API server (`registry-server`) and for the clients to call your local instance.
+Running `source auth/LOCAL.sh` will configure your environment for the Registry API server (`registry-server`) and the included clients to call your local instance.
 Start the server by running `registry-server`.
 (Recall that by default, this uses the Cloud Datastore API, a remote service).

 ### Optional: Proxying a local service with Envoy